JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 3. In the right sidebar, click **Releases**.
 4. Click the **Draft a new release** button (or the **Create a new release** button if you haven't created a release for this repository before).
-5. Each release has a tag.
-Create a new tag in the tag dropdown, and set the release title (the tag name and the title can be identical).
+5. Each release needs to have a corresponding Git tag.
+   Create a new tag in the tag dropdown and set the release title (the tag name and the title can be identical).

    You probably want these to be the same as the version number of the library that you specified in the `build.gradle.kts` file.